 2 – Froggyland – Split, Croatia

-Once you’ve queued to see Diocletian’s Palace, walked around Split’s old town, snapped some pictures of Kliss Fortress and before you hit the beach, head to Froggyland and cast your eyes in wonder over the 500-strong collection of taxidermied amphibians ‘doing people things’.
+Once you’ve queued to see Diocletian’s Palace, walked around Split’s old town.
+Snap some pictures of Kliss Fortress and before you hit the beach, head to Froggyland.
+This is where you can cast your eyes in wonder over the 500-strong collection of taxidermied amphibians ‘doing people things’.
 These dioramas represent more than 10 years of meticulous work by Hungarian taxidermist Ference Mere.
 A brilliantly odd museum that earns its place on this list for precisely that reason.
 If you have ever asked yourself what frogs would look like playing tennis or hard at work at a sewing machine, a trip to Froggyland is all you need.

 3. Cancún Underwater Museum – Cancún, Mexico